tpeterka/e3sm-workflow/README.md

 Note: (For Perlmutter) `pm-cpu` above is perlmutter-cpu.
 Other machines supported by E3SM are also available.

-The case will be created in `/path/to/E3SM/<case>`.
+./xmlchange PIO_STRIDE=1The case will be created in `/path/to/E3SM/<case>`.
 Subsequent instructions refer to this location.

 ### Patch the environment xml file